Tana Mongeau: Personal life

-Mongeau is openly bisexual.
-At the start of her YouTube career, she was in a relationship with Somer Hollingsworth, featuring him in many of her vlogs before the couple broke up in June 2017.
-After that, Mongeau was in a relationship with Bella Thorne from the summer of 2017 to February 2019, including a period in which she, Thorne, and singer Mod Sun were a throuple.
-She has also had on-and-off relationships with rappers Lil Xan and Chris Miles, and the two artists have stated that their collaborative single "Miss Me" was inspired by their relationships with Mongeau.
+Mongeau is bisexual.
+At the start of her YouTube career, she was in a relationship with Somer Hollingsworth, featuring him in many of her vlogs before they broke up in June 2017.
+After that, Mongeau was in a relationship with Bella Thorne from 2017 to February 2019, including a period in which she, Thorne, and singer Mod Sun were a throuple.
+She also had on-and-off relationships with rappers Lil Xan and Chris Miles.
+Thorne, Mod Sun, Lil Xan, and Miles have released songs about their relationships with Mongeau.

 Mongeau began dating social media personality Jake Paul in April 2019.
-In June 2019, the couple announced that they were engaged, although many fans and commentators did not believe that the engagement was legitimate.
+In June 2019, the couple announced that they were engaged, although many fans and commentators did not believe the engagement was legitimate.
 On July 28 of that year, Paul and Mongeau exchanged vows in Las Vegas.
-InTouch later reported that the couple had not obtained a marriage license prior to the ceremony and that the officiant was also not licensed by the state of Nevada.
+InTouch later reported that the couple did not obtain a marriage license and the officiant was not licensed by the state of Nevada.
 As a result, the marriage was not legally binding.
 BuzzFeed reported that Paul and Mongeau left the ceremony separately.
 The ceremony, which was available on pay-per-view for $50, was recorded for MTV No Filter: Tana Turns 21.
 On an episode of the show, Mongeau stated that the ceremony was something "fun and lighthearted that we're obviously doing for fun and for content."
 The couple announced their breakup in January 2020.

-In May 2024, Mongeau stated on Cancelled that she and Canadian YouTuber Cody Ko had had sex when she was 17 and he was 25, which would be illegal under Florida law since sex between someone who is under 18 and someone who is over 24 would be categorized as statutory rape.
-The allegations gained attention upon being covered by YouTuber D'Angelo Wallace in July, with no immediate comment on the accusation by Ko.
-Ko stepped down from day-to-day operations at his comedy podcast network Tiny Meat Gang Studios, and his YouTube channel lost 250,000 subscribers in 30 days.
+In May 2024, Mongeau stated on Cancelled that she and YouTuber Cody Ko had sex when she was 17 and he was 25, which would be illegal under Florida law where sex between someone under 18 and someone over 24 is categorized as statutory rape.
+The allegations were covered by Rolling Stone in June and gained attention upon being covered by YouTuber D'Angelo Wallace in July, with no immediate comment by Ko.
+Other social media personalities like Jarvis Johnson, Brittany Broski, MoistCr1tikal, Hasan Piker, and I Did a Thing condemned Ko's actions.
+Ko stepped down from day-to-day operations at his podcast network Tiny Meat Gang Studios, and his YouTube channel lost 250,000 subscribers in 30 days.